fguerra73/al-folio/_pages/about.md

 - From November 2015 to August 2022 I was Associate Professor at the Department of Engineering “Enzo Ferrari”, of the University of Modena and Reggio Emilia.
 I taught Software Engineering and Big Data Analysis.

 - Since September 2022, I'm Full Professor at the Department of Engineering “Enzo Ferrari”, of the University of Modena and Reggio Emilia.
 I teach Software Engineering and Big Data Analysis.

+#### Research Interests

+My main research interests include scalable data management and integration, (he is working on the development of Machine Learning and Deep Learning explainable techniques to the Entity Resolution problem), semantic web (he is involved in projects for the creation and alignment of ontologies), keyword based searches on structured datasets, NLP and data mining and analytics on big data (he is working on techniques for anomaly and novelty detection, for supporting machine learning techniques in production).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.